singnet/sumo-server/README.md

   }
 }
 ```

-The /loadontologies/X request would load unloaded ontologies into the atomspace
-at runtime.
-Example: `/loadontologies/Military:Government`
+The above queries can be black/white listed by using /whitelist/Y /blacklist/Z
+segments.
+The values Y and Z should be comma delimited list of SUMO categories.

 ## SUMO Files
-The onotologies are arranged in different categories and one must set the environment
+The onotologies are arranged in different categories and when the server is
-variable LOAD_SUMO_DATA before starting the server with a list of the categories
-that need to be loaded into the AtomSpace delimited with ":"
-If the server is started without setting the environment variable, the options will
-be displayed.
-To load all the ontologies set LOAD_SUMO_DATA to `all-sumo-labeled-kb
+started, each category of ontologies are loaded into separate atomspaces.
+Each atomspace named in the whitelist is searched and each atomspace named
+in blacklist is skipped.

 For example after starting the server with following parameters,
 ```
-  export LOAD_SUMO_DATA="Food:Dining:Economy"
   export SUMO_SERVER_PORT=7084
   docker run -p $SUMO_SERVER_PORT:$SUMO_SERVER_PORT \
         -w /opt/sumo-server \
-        -e LOAD_SUMO_DATA \
         -e SUMO_SERVER_PORT \
         sumo_server \
         guile --no-auto-compile -l sumo-server.scm